Once you know the beekeeping words, the rest is easy

 B

 bee beard: a swarm of bees hanging from a person’s face that looks like a beard.
-Bee beards are formed by affixing a queen cage containing a fertile queen to the person’s skin, causing the bees to gather there.
+Beekeepers can form bee beards by affixing a queen cage containing a fertile queen to a person’s skin, causing the bees to gather there.

 bearding: bearding occurs when bees cluster on the outside of their hive, usually because of excessive heat or overcrowding in their hive